 SSA MLK Day of Service

 At the annual SSA MLK Day of Service, students, parents, faculty and staff from all three schools come together on the Martin Luther King Jr. Day holiday in January to devote an entire day serving others.
 At the inaugural SSA MLK Day of Service in 2011, 230 volunteers performed service projects at three locations.
-In 2012, the day grew to 300 volunteers working at eight locations in the Pittsburgh area, and in 2013, nearly 325 volunteers served at eight locations.
-The fourth annual SSA MLK Day of Service will take place on Jan.
-20, 2014, at eight sites.
-Visit the 2014 MLK Day of Service web page to learn more.
+In 2012, the day grew to 300 volunteers working at eight locations in the Pittsburgh area, in 2013, nearly 325 volunteers served at eight locations, and in 2014 more than 300 volunteers at eight locations.
+The fifth annual SSA MLK Day of Service will take place on Jan.
+19, 2015.

 School-Year Service Efforts